When it comes to people forming immediate opinions of you, your business, services, or products, Google search results are king.

 Where Can I Sue For Online Defamation?

 Most lawyers recommend suing in the jurisdiction where the defendant is located, and that is almost always the safest play.
 But the defendant’s home jurisdiction is commonly not your only option.
-Sometimes it is not even a possible option when dealing with online defamation.
+Sometimes it is not even a possible option when dealing with defamation of character online.

 Sometimes you do not know who the defendant is or where he or she is located.
 Other times, even when the defendant’s identity and residence is known, suing in another jurisdiction is perfectly acceptable.